John Candy: Legacy

-Candy's funeral was held at St. Martin of Tours Catholic Church in Los Angeles.
+Candy's funeral was held at St. Martin of Tours Catholic Church in Los Angeles with eulogies by Dan Aykroyd and Catherine O'Hara, and O'Hara's sister, Mary Margaret O'Hara sang her song Dark, Dear Heart.
 Candy was entombed in the mausoleum at Holy Cross Cemetery in Culver City.
-His crypt lies just above that of fellow actor Fred MacMurray.
+His crypt lies just above that of a fellow actor, Fred MacMurray.
 On March 18, 1994, a special memorial service for Candy, produced by his former improvisation troupe the Second City, was broadcast across Canada.

 Wagons East was completed using a stunt double and special effects and released five months after Candy's death.
-His final completed film was Canadian Bacon, a satirical comedy by Michael Moore that was released a year after Candy's death.
+His final completed film was Canadian Bacon, a satirical comedy by Michael Moore released a year after Candy's death.
 Candy played American sheriff Bud Boomer, who led an "invasion" of Canada.
 Candy recorded a voice for the TV film The Magic 7 in the early 1990s.
 The film remained in production for years owing to animation difficulties and production delays, and it was eventually shelved.

 Candy was posthumously inducted into Canada's Walk of Fame in 1998.
-In May 2006, Candy became one of the first four entertainers ever honored by Canada Post by being featured on a postage stamp.
+In May 2006, Candy became one of the first four entertainers ever honoured by Canada Post by being featured on a postage stamp.
 On October 31, 2020, Toronto Mayor John Tory proclaimed "John Candy Day" in honour of what would have been John Candy's 70th birthday.

 Blues Brothers 2000 is dedicated to three people, including Candy, who played a supporting role in the original Blues Brothers.
 A tribute to Candy was hosted by Dan Aykroyd at the 2007 Grey Cup festivities in Toronto in November 2007.